 Thank you for your interest in the Caleb Scholars Program.
 Although our application period is currently closed, we appreciate your commitment to advancing Inuit leadership and conservation.
-Scholars are selected once a year.
+Caleb Scholars are selected once a year.

 Next Application Cycle: Fall 2026 / Spring 2027 academic year